cherenkov-plenoscope/flux_sensitivity/README.rst

 As a result, the blue scenario's area for the signal is the area for the signal estimated in the instrument's response-function.
 As matrix ``G`` does not mix true and reconstructed energy, the blue scenario shows the true gamma-ray-energy, what is good.
 The matrix ``B`` is also the unit-matrix so that this scenario's rate of background is the estimated rate in the instrument's response-function.
-But ofcourse the blue scenario falls short when the instrumen's confusion in energy is significant.
+But of course the blue scenario falls short when the instrumen's confusion in energy is significant.

 +-------------------------------------+--------------------------------------------+
 | Matrix ``G``                        | Matrix ``B``                               |